 - Completing your fund investment

-- With your qualifying investment made and your paperwork ready, you will submit your pre-application online to SEF (the immigration authorities).
+- With your qualifying investment made and your paperwork ready, you will submit your pre-application online.

-- After your biometrics, it takes around six months for your investment visa to be approved by SEF (the Portuguese Immigration and Border Service).
+- After your biometrics, it takes around six months for your investment visa to be approved.

-You’ll then be granted a temporary residency permit, which is valid for a period of two years.
+You’ll then be granted a temporary residency permit, also known as the Golden Visa permit, which is valid for a period of two years.
 This Portuguese residence permit must be renewed every two years.
 At the end of the fifth year, you can apply for Portuguese citizenship.

 Fees and the timeline for the Golden Visa process